I Punched Danzig In The Face

-Danny Marianinho, the man behind the fist, is releasing a book about all the hate he’s recieved, so I called him up to talk about what it’s like to be on the receiving end a ton of misspelled vitriol from people with names like BeerSlayer863 and Lucifuge.
+Danny Marianino, the man behind the fist, is releasing a book about all the hate he’s received, so I called him up to talk about what it’s like to be on the receiving end a tonne of misspelled vitriol from people with names like BeerSlayer863 and Lucifuge.

 VICE: Hey, Danny.
-I have to ask the obvious question here: How did you end up punching Danzig in the face?
+So, I have to ask the obvious question; how come you ended up punching Glenn Danzig?

-Danny Marianinho: He was upset that we ate his catering—specifically his French onion soup.
+Danny Marianino: He was upset that we ate his catering, specifically his French Onion Soup.
 He was pouting about it all day because it's hard to get your hands on such a delicious item in a middle-of-nowhere high school gymnasium.
 His manicurist was supposed to fly out from LA to paint his nails and bring his leather pants he left at the dry cleaners, too, but he got held up looking at kittens to adopt at a pet shop.
-I was concerned about his well being, so I asked him if I could help with his nails.
+I was concerned about his wellbeing, so I asked him if I could help with his nails.
 He bugged out, the rest is history.

 What was the fallout like?

 Imagine every time that you see your name or band online, some jerkoff loser has called you fat or gay, or said that your band sucks.
-The comments were hateful, mean, and surprisingly really homophobic, but so stupid it makes the whole thing pretty funny.
-Hopefully this book raises more awareness toward internet bullying.
+The comments were hateful, mean and surprisingly really homophobic, but so stupid it makes it funny.
+Hopefully this book raises more awareness towards internet bullying.